Best Catalina Island hotels for a weekend getaway

-This charming, six-room Inn, in the heart of Avalon and only steps to the beach, blends old school charm with contemporary style and top-notch amenities.
+This charming, six-room inn, in the heart of Avalon and only steps to the beach, blends old-school charm with contemporary style and top-notch amenities.
 Case in point: Hot continental breakfast is brought to your room, comfy beach towels and chairs are on hand for trips to the sand, and the hotel’s Nanucket lounge offers complimentary wine and hor d’oeuvres.
-Other highlights include complimnetary wi-fi, in-room fireplaces, complimentary DVD rentals and king-sized beds in every room.
+Other highlights include complimnetary Wi-Fi, in-room fireplaces and king-sized beds in every room.
 The feel is more New England summer than SoCal, which is actually rather refreshing.

 Hotel Metropole has all the poshness of an island retreat without too much snobbery.
 The location, above a quaint shopping plaza, is discreet and the rooms are spacious and luxurious.
 And, like any good island hotel, you can count the steps from the front entrance to the beach.
-Whether you’re looking for an affordable winter getaway (rates start at $159) or an all-out weekend of luxury (the beach house goes for $749/night in winter and $949/night in summer), Hotel Metropole offers a range of comfortable and centrally located options.
+Whether you’re looking for an affordable winter getaway or an all-out weekend of luxury, Hotel Metropole offers a range of comfortable and centrally located options.